Seagate's New FireCuda 120 SATA SSDs Arrive With M.2 Prices

 Seagate on Wednesday announced its new line of FireCuda 120 SATA SSDs, which the company claims will breathes new life into your gaming PC.
 While the statement may hold some truth, the FireCuda 120 can only take storage performance as far as the SATA III interface permits it.

 The FireCuda 120 comes in a conventional 2.5-inch form factor, measuring 7mm in height.
-Seagate is keeping the internals of the FireCuda 120 SSD a secret, revealing only that the drives are using 3D TLC (triple-level cell) NAND flash memory.
+Seagate has confirmed that the FireCuda 120 utilizes a combination of Phison's S12 SSD controller with 96-layer BiCS4 3D TLC (triple-level cell) NAND flash memory.

 Seagate puts a heavy emphasis on the fact that the FireCuda 120 SSDs cater to gaming systems that need a lot of storage (to store games, of course).
 As a result, the manufacturer offers the FireCuda 120 in densities of 500GB, 1TB, 2TB and 4TB.